flaviostutz/schelly/README.md

 # schelly
-Schelly is a backup tool focused on the scheduling stuff.
-You can use any backup backend as a webhook.
+Schelly is a backup tool focused on the scheduling stuff, so that the heavy lifting is performed by specialized storage/database tools.
+You can use any backup backend as soon as it is exposed by a simple REST API.

+The triggering and retainment of backups are based on the functional perception of backups, so you configure:
+   - Triggering cron string: cron string that defines when a new backup will be created (by calling a backend backup webhook, as [schelly-restic](http://github.com/flaviostutz/schelly-restic), for example)
+   - Retention policies: for how long do a backup must be retained?
+It depends on what the user needs when something goes wrong.
+In general, the more recent, more backups in time you need.
+By default, Schelly will try to keep something like (if a backup is outsIDe this, the webhook for backup removal will be called):
+       - the last 4 daily backups
+       - the last 4 weekly backps
+       - the last 3 monthly backups
+       - the last 2 yearly backups

 # ENV configurations